stiles69/sh/README.md

 # sh

-This stores my bash functions.
+This stores my bash functions that are called from external scripts such as in bin.

 **This is a submodule of lib**